GH-H4d35/Stuxnet/README.md

 **License**

-This project is licensed under the **GNU Affero General Public License v3.0, LICENSE.Stuxnet, LICENSE.XOR, LICENSE.Detail and LICENSE.Desktop.** See the LICENSE file for details.
+This project is licensed under the **GNU Affero General Public License v3.0, LICENSE.Stuxnet, LICENSE.XOR, LICENSE.Detail, Apache License 2.0 and LICENSE.Desktop.** See the LICENSE file for details.

 # Disclaimer